n-ts/doublescore/README.md

 Replace `querySelector`, `querySelectorAll`, `getElementById`, `getElementsByTagName` and `getElementsByClassName` with one tiny function.
 This can save hundreds of bytes and make your code more readable.

 # Usage

+Bundle / Include `doublescore.min.js` file in your project and call `__` function to select elements.

 ```javascript
 // document.getElementById("targetElm").innerHTML = "Lorem ipsum<br>";
 __("#targetElm").innerHTML = "Lorem ipsum<br>";